Near-One/near-plugins/README.md

        self.counter += 1;
     }

-    /// Only an account which was granted any of the whitelisted roles may
+    /// Only an account that was granted either `Role::SkipperByOne` or
-    /// successfully call this method.
+    /// `Role::SkipperByAny` may successfully call this method.
     #[access_control_any(roles(Role::SkipperByOne, Role::SkipperByAny))]
     pub fn skip_one(&mut self) {
         self.counter += 2;
     }

-    /// Only an account which was granted `Role:Resetter` may successfully call
+    /// Only an account that was granted `Role:Resetter` may successfully call
     /// this method.
     #[access_control_any(roles(Role::Resetter))]
     pub fn reset(&mut self) {